Vision without execution is hallucination.

 With this simple story board, the team just moves the red ribbon to the current day.
 This provides an easy-to-understand visual assessment of where the team is in the iteration.
 (Note how it is clear that the iteration in Figure 1 is at risk.)
 With that information, the team can discuss what is needed to successfully complete the iteration.
 If a remote participant or key stakeholder needs status information, the team can share it on a webcam, send it via e-mail, or post it in a wiki.
-At scale, of course, virtually all Agile Teams use contemporary Agile project management tools to capture stories and status, defects, test cases, estimates, actuals, assignments, burn-down, etc., but this is usually in addition to the BVIR.
+At scale, of course, virtually all Agile Teams use contemporary Agile project management tools to capture stories and status, defects, test cases, estimates, actuals, assignments, burn-up, etc., but this is usually in addition to the BVIR.

 An open environment and collocation are keys to team collaboration.
 Otherwise, delays due to questions and assumptions will quickly cause delays in value delivery.
 Where, in the worst case, teams are distributed, they can establish an open communication environment by leaving webcams, instant messaging, and other collaboration tools in an “always on” state.

 The Daily Stand-up (DSU): Each day, the team meets at the same time and place to coordinate their work by answering the following questions: